 Issue of shares (including sweat equity shares) to employees of the Companyunder any scheme; and

-Change in the nature of the business of the Company happened during thefinancial year under review.
+No change in the nature of the business of the Company happened during thefinancial year under review.

 42. Compliance with Applicable Secretarial Standards

-During the period under review the Company has complained with the provisions of theSS1(Secretarial Standard on meeting of the Board of Directors) & SS2(Secretarial Standard on General Meeting) issued by the Institute of Company Secretariesof India and approved by the Central Government under Section 118 of the Companies Act2013.
+During the period under review the Company has complied with the provisions of theSS1(Secretarial Standard on meeting of the Board of Directors) & SS2(Secretarial Standard on General Meeting) issued by the Institute of Company Secretariesof India and approved by the Central Government under Section 118 of the Companies Act2013.

-The Board of Directors acknowledge with deep appreciation the cooperation received fromits Directors Ministry of Power (MoP) the Ministry of Finance (MoF) the Reserve Bank of India(RBI) the Securities and Exchange Board of India (SEBI)the National Stock Exchange of IndiaLimited (NSE) BSE Limited (BSE) PTC India Limited (PTC) and other stakeholdersInternational Finance Corporation (IFC) DEG FMO and OeEB various Banks/FIs Consortiumpartners and Officials of the Company.
+The Board of Directors acknowledge with deep appreciation the cooperation received fromits Directors Ministry of Power (MoP) Ministry of Finance (MoF) Reserve Bank of India(RBI) Securities and Exchange Board of India (SEBI) National Stock Exchange of IndiaLimited (NSE) BSE Limited (BSE) PTC India Limited (PTC) and other stakeholdersInternational Finance Corporation (IFC) DEG FMO and OeEB various Banks/FIs Consortiumpartners and Officials of the Company.